shawn-nyk/tp/docs/DeveloperGuide.md

     * Cons:
         * High risk of data inconsistency due to the linkage between company and application lists.

-##### Aspect: How to clear the lists

-InternHunter only lets users create applications for internships already added to companies.

-* **Alternative 1: current choice**: Clear all three lists at once.
-    * Pros:
-        * Guarantees data consistency.

-    * Cons:
-        * Less freedom for the users.

-* **Alternative 2**: Each list can be cleared individually.
-    * Pros:
-        * Users can choose which lists to be cleared.

-    * Cons:
-        * High risk of data inconsistency due to the linkage between company and application lists.

 ## **Appendix**
 ### Appendix A: Product Scope